 7. I will fill my heart.

 I will call and text my loves every day while I’m on the road.
 If I’m in a friend’s city, we will spend time together, reconnect and tell each other “I love you” one hundred times.
 I’ll write thank you notes and love letters.
-I will fill my heart with other things I love too like photography, writing and reading.
+I will fill my heart with other things I love too like coffee, writing and reading.
+Be a gentle warrior: Identify what fills your heart and have a plan to incorporate those people or activities on a daily basis during your trip.

 8. I will leave lots of white space on my calendar.

+I will reject the call to do more without guilt or regret.
+More in-person connection means less social media connection.
+I’ll choose mid morning flights over early morning flights.
+I pass on most early morning media requests, social meet-ups, networking opportunities, and trying to maintain a regular work schedule.
 Healthy travel requires flexibility.
 Healthy travel means trading F.O.M.O. for J.O.M.O.
 By committing to do less, I am going to miss out on things, but instead of fear, I feel joy.
 Joy that I have a choice, joy that I am protecting what matters most, and joy because I feel well.
+Be a gentle warrior: Be more.
+Do less.

 9. I will pack lightly.

 I won’t check a bag when I fly or bring any “just-in-case” items.
+Be a gentle warrior.

 Use The Minimalist’s 20/20 rule.